 The internal drop pocket is nice and deep and is placed on the left side.
 It is kind of roomy, which makes me feel like it would not be very secure for most things.
 I keep the included stuff stack in there and it has fallen out on one occasion when I had the jacket laying in the seat of my vehicle.

 The main zipper is a YKK Vislon model with at silicone puller.
-The zipper functions smoothly and I have never experienced zipper creep…you know, that scenario where the zipper “creeps” down on its own while you are wearing it.
+The zipper functions smoothly and I have never experienced zipper creep…you know, the scenario where the zipper “creeps” down on its own while you are wearing it.

 The collar is about 2.5″ tall and does a good job of keeping out the wind when zipped up fully.
 However, it’s not so tall it is annoying or awkward feeling.